better-internet/radworks-docs/docs/using-radicle/issues.md

 ## Delete issues

-Run `rad issue delete <id>` to remote an issue from your Radicle project.
+Run `rad issue delete <id>` to remove an issue from your Radicle project.